 Summer Camp Counselors

-We accept applications for summer camp counselors-in-training who are at least 14 years of age (by June 18th) until March 30th.
+We accept applications for summer camp counselors-in-training who are at least 14 years of age.
+Applications are available beginning in February and are due no later than March 31st.
+Applications received after that date will not be considered.
 Click here for an application.

 The Arts Council of Princeton seeks to recruit and employ outstanding faculty and staff, which will support and enhance the ACP’s mission.

 In accordance with that goal, some designated positions require that final candidates successfully complete a background check prior to being employed.
 Background checks, which may include a verification of your employment history, Social Security number and a criminal records search, are normally completed before an offer of employment is made but may also take place after employment begins.

 The ACP will keep confidential all information gathered in background checks and will use the information solely for the purpose of establishing suitability for employment in a particular position.